ccle/moodle-docker/README.md

 ### Use after initial setup

 1. After you've done the initial setup described above, you can use Ctrl-C to stop the containers.
 You should now set the environmental variables for the Docker script.
-In your terminal, enter 'export MOODLE_DOCKER_WWWROOT=/path/to/moodle/code' (substituting the correct path, obviously) and 'export MOODLE_DOCKER_DB=mysql'.
+In your terminal, enter 'export MOODLE_DOCKER_WWWROOT=/path/to/moodle/code' (substituting the correct path, obviously) and 'export MOODLE_DOCKER_DB=mariadb'.
 These variables will be reset if you close your terminal, so if you want them to persist, I recommend you add the above two commands to your .bash_profile or .bashrc file.
     * You can read about what .bash_profile and .bashrc are here: http://hacktux.com/bashrc-bash_profile/ In summary, code that you put in these files is run when you start up a bash shell.
 2. You can now spin up the containers manually, with '[sudo -E] bin/moodle-docker-compose up -d'.
 The '-d' causes the containers to run in detached mode, meaning they will run in the background.
 If you needed the '--with-sudo' option in the setup script, you'll need 'sudo -E' every time you call moodle-docker-compose.
 3. Stop the containers with '[sudo -E] bin/moodle-docker-compose stop'.
 This stops the containers without removing them.